1970 24 Hours of Le Mans: Entries

 Rally-specialist Henri Greder supplied the two Chevrolet Corvettes, the biggest cars in the entry list.
 Even though General Motors officially had a long-standing ban on racing and supporting privateers, he had a new convertible and had sold his previous car to the Claude Aubriet's Ecurie Léopard.
 The 7-litre engines now put out 560 bhp and had a top speed of 305 km/h (190 mph).

 Practice

 As expected the longtail 917s were extremely fast.
 But it was Pedro Rodriguez who set the initial pace in the Wyer 917K breaking Stommelen's lap record by a second with a 3:21.9.
-Though not as quick as the longtails, the Ferraris were still faster than the 917Ks and Nino Vaccarella caused quite a stir on the first night of practise when he clocked the fastest time of 3:20.0.
+Though not as quick as the longtails, the Ferraris were still faster than the 917Ks and Nino Vaccarella caused quite a stir on the first night of practice when he clocked the fastest time of 3:20.0.
 Vic Elford then went out on Thursday and put in a 3:19.8, fractionally faster than Vaccarella to take the pole position.